Suv4o/personal-blog-2023/content/2022/10/07/nestjs-authorisation-with-firebase-auth.md

 ## What is Nest (NestJS)?

-[Nest](https://nestjs.com/) is a progressive Node.js framework for building efficient, reliable and scalable server-side applications with TypeScript.
+<a href="https://nestjs.com/" target="_blank" rel="noopener noreferrer">Nest</a> is a progressive Node.js framework for building efficient, reliable and scalable server-side applications with TypeScript.

-Under the hood, Nest makes use of two javascript backend frameworks [Express](https://expressjs.com/) (the default) and can also be configured to use with [Fastify](https://www.fastify.io/) as well!
+Under the hood, Nest makes use of two javascript backend frameworks <a href="https://expressjs.com/" target="_blank" rel="noopener noreferrer">Express</a> (the default) and can also be configured to use with <a href="https://www.fastify.io/" target="_blank" rel="noopener noreferrer">Fastify</a> as well!

 The examples in this blog article leverages on the default Express framework.

 ## What is Firebase?

-[Firebase](https://firebase.google.com/) as a platform that offers a wide range of services to developers to build, improve, and grow their apps with little or almost no effort.
+<a href="https://firebase.google.com/" target="_blank" rel="noopener noreferrer">Firebase</a> as a platform that offers a wide range of services to developers to build, improve, and grow their apps with little or almost no effort.
 This includes services like authentication, databases, analytics, file storage, push messaging and more.
-When it comes to user authentication, Firebase provides an [Authentication](https://firebase.google.com/docs/auth) service that allows for codes to be written in order for users to be logged into an app from the client side.
+When it comes to user authentication, Firebase provides an <a href="https://firebase.google.com/docs/auth" target="_blank" rel="noopener noreferrer">Authentication</a> service that allows for codes to be written in order for users to be logged into an app from the client side.
 Firebase also provides an Admin SDK that allows developers to integrate their applications with custom backend, if required.

 In this blog article we will be creating a Nest application where users (with different roles) can sign-up and sign-in to the application.
 Specific permissions can be configured for each user access to specific endpoints, based on the user role.
 We are going to use Firebase Auth to help us with user Authentication and Authorisation.

 ## Create a Nest Project

-Before we continue let’s first install [Nest CLI](https://docs.nestjs.com/cli/overview).
+Before we continue let’s first install <a href="https://docs.nestjs.com/cli/overview" target="_blank" rel="noopener noreferrer">Nest CLI</a>.
 That will enable us to efficiently create this project.
 To install Nest CLI globally, use the following command in your terminal:

 ```bash
 npm install -g @nestjs/cli